 Curtis Arnold Editor-in-chief

 The next British invasion may hit your wallet instead of your music collection, with UK lending giant Barclays using its Barclaycard brand to make inroads into the American credit card market.
 For a few years now, Barclaycard has backed some recognizable retail and travel rewards cards bearing familiar brands like US Airways and Wyndham Hotels.
 Lately, though, Barclays has put the new logo and brand of its American unit into the spotlight.
-The self-branded Barclaycard Rewards MasterCard offers borrowers with average credit the opportunity to earn perks and bonuses usually reserved for consumers with higher FICO scores.
+The self-branded Barclaycard Rewards MasterCard offers borrowers with average credit the opportunity to earn perks and rewards usually reserved for consumers with higher FICO scores.

 How Barclaycard Rewards MasterCard compares with other credit cards for average credit